delaneyj/datastar/backends/go/site/static/md/examples/animations.md

 # Explanation

-htmx is designed to allow you to use CSS transitions to add smooth animations and transitions to your web page using only CSS and HTML.
+Datastar is designed to allow you to use CSS transitions to add smooth animations and transitions to your web page using only CSS and HTML.
 Below are a few examples of various animation techniques.

-htmx also allows you to use the new View Transitions API for creating animations.
+Datastar also allows you to use the new View Transitions API for creating animations.

 <div id="animations" data-on-load="$$get('/examples/animations/data')">
 Replace me